workingDog/GoogleAI/README.md

 then type a question **before** you tap on the main button.

     - `Chat` for chat like interaction,
-    - `Image` for selecting an image from the Photos library,
+    - `Image` for selecting one or more images from the Photos library,
-    - `Camera` to take a picture using the camera.
+    - `Camera` to take one picture using the camera.

--   **Tap** on a question or answer text, to **copy** the text to the `Pasteboard` and enable you to paste it elsewhere.
+-   **Tap** on a question or answer text, to **copy** the text to the `Pasteboard` and enable you to paste it elsewhere or `share` it.
 Similarly, tap on the picture to copy just the image.

 -   **Swipe left** on a question/answer, to deleted it.

 -   **Tap** on the `trash can`, to delete **all** questions and answers.

--   **Tap** on the `share`, to share the previously tapped answer.
+-   **Tap** on the `share`, to share the previously tapped text or picture.

 #### Settings